Miracle at the Meadowlands: The Giants' possession

-Across the line of scrimmage, the Eagles had not huddled, as defensive coordinator Marion Campbell called for an all-out 11-man blitz.
-Edwards, who as a defensive back normally would have been several yards deep, was instead close enough to Kotar to talk to him (the Giants player assured him that his team was just going to kneel again).
+Across the line of scrimmage the Eagles had not huddled, as defensive coordinator Marion Campbell called for an all-out 11-man blitz.
+Herman Edwards, who as a defensive back normally would have been several yards deep, was instead close enough to Kotar to talk to him (the Giants player assured him that his team was just going to kneel again).
 Vermeil later said the blitz made the victory possible.
 The Giants wasted several seconds in the huddle in dismay over the play-calling.
-At the line, Clack saw the play clock winding down and took it upon himself to snap it with 31 seconds left in the game to avoid a delay-of-game penalty, which would have stopped the clock and cost the Giants five yards.
+At the line, Clack saw the play clock winding down and took it upon himself to snap it with thirty-one seconds left in the game to avoid a delay-of-game penalty, which would have stopped the clock and cost the Giants five yards.
 Had the Giants knelt on the subsequent play, there still would have been one second left on the game clock once the play clock ran down, requiring a fourth-down play to be run (the play clock at the time ran for 30 seconds; it now runs for 40).

 Pisarcik, who at the time was distracted making sure Csonka was in position, was unprepared for the snap.
 It struck his middle finger so hard there was still blood on the nail after the game.
 Nevertheless, he held on to the ball after a slight bobble and tried to hand it off to Csonka; instead, the ball hit Csonka's hip and came loose.

-Edwards recovered it on its first bounce as Pisarcik unsuccessfully attempted to fall on it, while Kotar, who could have blocked him or fallen on the ball himself, never even saw the fumble, according to Edwards.
+Edwards recovered the ball on its first bounce as Pisarcik unsuccessfully attempted to fall on it, while Kotar, who could have blocked him or fallen on the ball himself, never even saw the fumble, according to Edwards.
 Once Edwards got it, he sprinted 26 yards untouched into the end zone for a 19–17 Eagles' lead.
 There was stunned silence from the stands and the Giants' sideline; the only noise came from the celebrating Eagles fans, players and team officials.

 On the subsequent Philadelphia kickoff, the Giants were pinned deep in their own territory.
 Two Pisarcik passes fell incomplete before time expired.